labs-solo/interface/docs/AEGIS-INK-Implementation-Spec.md

 ---
 ## 1. Executive Summary
-- Fork the web interface into an LP-only shell branded for **AEGIS** and focused on **Uniswap v4** flows.
+- Fork the web interface into an LP-only shell that can be branded for **AEGIS**, **The Deep**, or future partners while staying focused on **Uniswap v4** flows.
 - Strip nonessential routes (swap, explore, portfolio, passkeys, Toucan) to shrink bundle size and reduce maintenance.
-- Inject a white-label theming/branding layer so AEGIS styles and copy are applied via configuration rather than code edits.
+- Inject a white-label theming/branding layer so AEGIS, The Deep, or any downstream brand styles and copy are applied via configuration rather than code edits.
 - First supported network is **Kraken INK (chain id 57073)** using the provided PoolManager/Router/etc. addresses; architecture should make adding more chains trivial.
 - Maintain compatibility with upstream shared packages (`packages/ui`, `packages/uniswap`, `@universe/*`) to ease future merges and security patches.
 - Keep telemetry, analytics, and feature-flag hooks plumbed but default-disabled so we can re-enable later without refactoring.